Your Alternative Guide to Buenos Aires

-With this, the first installment of the series, we’ll be following our good and bad gringos through a typical Friday night.
+With this, the first installment of the series, we’ll be following our good and bad gringos through a typical Friday night and their attempts at adapting to the social etiquette of Argentina.

 Larry, on the other hand, is a Bad Gringo.
 He has had similar traveling experiences to Charles, though tends to generalize and group together different cultures.
 He has been to Latin America before, Cancun, Mexico to be exact, and expects Buenos Aires to be the same.
 He can’t wait to drink frozen margaritas and do tequila shots.